 1. Bites: If you are noticing multiple bug bites that are close together, you may want to blame bed bugs instead of mosquitos.
 In many cases, bed bug bites are small and in patterns of three to five.
-However, some individuals may have a stronger reaction to the bites which may result in larger, more swollen bumps that look like mosquito bites.
+However, some individuals may have a stronger reaction to the bites, which can result in larger, more swollen bumps that look like mosquito bites.

 2. Blood: If you are finding tiny spots of blood in your bedding, bed bugs may be to blame.